ianphil/ContainerCamp/labtwo/deploy-docker-vm.md

 ```bash
 az vm open-port --name jumpbox -g jumpboxrg --port 80
 ```
 **note:  this command may return an error but it actually is executing sucessfully.
-I'm investigating....**
+This is a bug in the cli that will be fixed soon**

 Now we can try hitting the web server!